coral/freemote/README.md

 # Freemote - Sony Alpha (a7) BLE Remote implemented on the NRF52840

 This is a BLE implementation for the NRF52840 that acts like a BLE remote for the Sony Alpha series that support the BLE remotes similar to [JJC-RMT-P1BT](https://www.amazon.com/JJC-RMT-P1BT-Bluetooth-Wireless-Commander/dp/B08CR1QPKQ).
-It's not perfect but does work.
+Specifically this code runs on the [Adafruit NRF52840 Express](https://www.adafruit.com/product/4062) which costs about $25.
+The repo is a [PlatformIO](https://platformio.org/) project meaning if you open this it should handle dependencies and the toolchain to program your NRF52840.

+Currently the code will try to pair with whatever camera is open for pairing (described further down) and save that pairing and then automatically reconnect to that camera when avaliable.
+There is prob better ways of solving this but yeah, took the easy route here.

 ## Sony Alpha BLE Remote Protocol